wordsforthewise/nate-g/_posts/2016-08-15-AI-data-science.md

 ---
 layout: post
-title: Doing data science: Prepping data for LSTM AI Neural Networks
+title: Doing data science--Prepping data for LSTM AI Neural Networks
 description: Preparation and execution of an LSTM network on retail data.
 modified: 2016-8-15
 tags: